hjleepapa/1.main/AUDIO_PLAYER_README.md

 ## License

-This project is part of the Sambanova Hackathon project.
+This project is part of the Convonet Hackathon project.

 ## Support